 Is Maple Syrup Low FODMAP?

-Learn if maple syrup is safe on a low FODMAP diet and discover why it's one of the best natural sweeteners for IBS.
+Learn if maple syrup is safe on a low FODMAP diet.
+Discover safe serving sizes and why it's one of the best natural sweeteners for people with IBS.

 Maple Syrup is LOW FODMAP